RopoMen/angular-lodash/README.md

-# An AngularJS module adapting lodash
+# An AngularJS module adapting LoDash

 A fork of [angular-lodash](https://github.com/cabrel/angular-lodash) which is a fork of [angular-underscore](https://github.com/floydsoft/angular-underscore)